-What Is James Alex Fields Charged With?
-The Alleged Charlottesville Car Attack Driver Has 5 More Felonies
+The Alleged Driver Of The Charlottesville Car Attack Has Been Charged With 5 More Felonies

 On Friday, police announced that alleged Charlottesville car attacker James Alex Fields will be charged with five additional felonies in addition to the second-degree murder charge he's already facing.
 Fields is accused of driving the car killed Heather Heyer and injured 19 others when it plowed into a crowd of counter-protesters at Saturday's white supremacist march.

 Shortly after the rally, Fields was charged with second-degree murder, failure to stop in an accident that resulted in death and three counts of malicious wounding in connection with Heyer's death.
 But on Friday, the Charlottesville Police Department added two additional counts of malicious wounding and three counts of aggravated malicious wounding.
 Earlier, the FBI announced and the Justice Department announced that they would be launching a civil rights investigation into the attack.

 Fields' former high school history teacher told TIME that as a student, Fields expressed a "sympathy towards Nazism" and that "it was very clear he loved Hitler," while a former roommate of his told the Associated Press that he referred to Germany as "the Fatherland" and believed that French people were "lower than us and inferior to us."
 Hours before the protest, Fields was photographed marching with Vanguard America, a white supremacist group with openly anti-Semitic views, and holding a shield with the group's logo on it.

 "He just looked off, he had that kind of 1,000-yard stare; it just kinda grabbed me," Kyle Petrozza, who took the aforementioned photograph, told CBS News.
 "Knowing what he did, it's kind of haunting now, you know.
 At the time, I thought I was photographing someone who might just be, you know, a follower, you know, just along for the march, but obviously not."